CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Network-Layer-Protocols/Monitor-the-BGP-Service.md

 To view all BGP events:

-1. Open the full screen BGP Service card.
+1. Open the full screen Network Services|All BGP Sessions card.

 2. Click **All Alarms** tab in the navigation panel.